Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Introduction

-The key contributions of this work can be summarized as follows: \begin{enumerate} \item \textbf{First integration of sparse regression and model selection criteria in constitutive model discovery.} To the best of our knowledge, this is the first study to replace the manual Pareto-front inspection commonly used in model discovery by a quantitative selection stage.
+The key contributions of this work can be summarized as follows: \begin{enumerate} \item {\textbf{Systematic integration and comparison of model selection criteria in constitutive model discovery.} To the best of our knowledge, this is the first study to systematically integrate and compare well-established model selection criteria (AIC, BIC, CV) with a suite of sparse regression algorithms (LASSO, LARS, OMP) in this context.
+This moves beyond user-based Pareto-front inspection and complements other previously proposed automated strategies, e.g., in \cite{flaschel_generalizedStandardMaterialModelsEUCLID_2023}.}

 \item \textbf{Extension beyond \ac{LASSO} to forward selection and greedy algorithms.} We acknowledge that, during the preparation of this manuscript, the preprint \cite{flaschel_LARSModelDiscovery_2025} was released, introducing LARS in the context of constitutive model discovery as a path-based algorithm for the $\ell_1$-constrained problem.
 In the present work, we also consider \ac{LARS}, but pair it with multiple model selection criteria, and extend the scope to \ac{OMP} as a tractable heuristic method for $\ell_0$-regularized selection.
 We believe that the dual inclusion of \ac{LARS} and \ac{OMP} broadens the algorithmic basis of constitutive model discovery and enables a more comprehensive assessment of the trade-offs between $\ell_1$ and $\ell_0$ formulations.